GOVERNMENT LAWS ON LAND USE IN NIGERIA

 (iv) The decree is out to prevent the practice whereby land speculators buy up large plots of land, especially in developed urban locations with absolutely no intention of immediate or future use, but merely to tie it down in order to obtain high prices for it in the event of its acquisition by government or persons.

-(v) It allows any individual above the age of 21 years to apply for certificate of occupancy and land ownership.
+(v) It allows any individual above the age of 21 years to apply for a certificate of occupancy and land ownership.

-Advantages of Land Use Decree
+Advantages of Land Use Act Decree

 i.
 It has made land acquisition relatively easier for new entrants into agriculture.